South Pacific Commission

 Cook Islands conflict

-Relations between New Zealand and the Cook Islands were severely strained in 1978.
-Gaven Donne, a New Zealand judge acting as the Cook Islands head of state, disallowed the results of its general election.
+Relations between New Zealand and the Cook Islands were severely strained in 1978 when Gaven Donne, a New Zealand judge acting as the Cook Islands head of state, disallowed the results of its general election.
 He found that Premier Albert Henry had acted corruptly by flying in supporters from New Zealand to vote for him.
 A number of New Zealand police took a well-timed ‘holiday’ in the Cooks in case of possible disorder, but a peaceful change of government took place.

 An independent Pacific